pwhb/parthenon/kindness-saga/funogods/draft.md

 Luna and I went back to my mom's room.
 I couldn't wait to open Darwin's book.
 Luna settled into mom's desk chair, her eyes sparkling with curiosity.
 "Hey little buddy, what changed your mind suddenly?
 You always demanded more rigorous equations in my homework than even Professor Alma did.
 Do you feel like you finished everything you wanted to do with physics?"

 I shook my head.
 "I'm afraid I won't be able to finish working with the secrets of the universe anytime soon.
 But isn't the fun more about exploring the secrets rather than actually finding them?
-I feel uncomfortable when I don't find something unrigorous.
+I feel uncomfortable when I don't find something rigorous.
 I'm sorry if I've sounded like I'm too demanding.
 I just don't know how to be comfortable without understanding something rigorously.
 Thank you for always being patient with me."

 "You're welcome, little buddy.
 I hope you find a fantastic journey with biology.
 Just let me know whenever you want me to look for more books.
 Ah, I almost forgot, my friend from the Department of Biology said she's willing to help with anything you find confusing."